trys/trys/_posts/2015-03-17-building-a-synth-part-one.markdown

 4. Effects - Delay, Pan, Reverb, Chorus.
 5. Visualisation - whether that is waveform or something entirely different.

 I'll focus on the logic to begin with before working on a UI.
-I think it'll be easier to design once I start getting some features down.
-I also don't want to get so caught up the UI that I don't make any headway on the sounds.
+I think it'll be easier to design once I make a start on getting some features down.
+I also don't want to get so caught up in the UI that I don't make any headway on the sounds.

 Progress will be documented on [GitHub](https://github.com/trys/synth/).
 I will be publishing to the gh-pages branch so the latest version of the synth can be viewed (and played - try it now!) [here](http://trys.github.io/Synth/).

 I'm going to attempt to create it without jQuery, it's far too easy to default to it for every project and I think it can lead to sloppy coding.
 Therefore, it's not essential for this so I'll go at it alone.
-Improving my libraryless JavaScript ability is never a bad thing either.
+Improving my libraryless JavaScript code is never a bad thing either.

 ## The synth so far

 I've got classes set up for a VCO, VCA and a basic envelope.
 I've then set the keyboard to trigger two VCOs panned far left and far right with a bit of detune on the latter.
-With a sine wave set as the oscillator waveforms, it creates a nice subtle chorus-y synth.
+With a sine wave on both oscillators, it creates a nice subtle chorusey synth.
 Not a bad start.

 The attack and release are bit messed up but it's still early days.
 I'll also need to swap out the envelope to a full ADSR module and look into de-zippering.
 I believe that's what can stop the small clicking sound in between note changes.